 Knowing that your campus is more likely to experience a localized incident than a campus-wide disaster, it is important that staff have the proper communication tools to respond and keep the situation from escalating.

-With Raptor Alert—an Alyssa’s Law compliant mobile panic alert system that expedites response to both localized incidents and school or district-wide emergencies—teachers and staff can initiate an incident, send situation-specific, instant notifications to building team members, stay updated with real-time group messaging, and connect with 9-1-1 through the app for additional help if needed.
+With Raptor Alert—a mobile panic alert system that expedites response to both localized incidents and school or district-wide emergencies—teachers and staff can initiate an incident, instantly alert others, stay updated with real-time group messaging, and connect with 9-1-1 through the app for additional help if needed.
+For certain states, like New Jersey and Florida, that need to comply with Alyssa’s Law, Raptor Alert exceeds compliance requirements.

 To learn more, request a personalized demo today.